madebykind/madebykind-v3/content/blog/communicating-complex-issues.md

 featured: false
 key_topic: Insights
 topics:
-  - User-centered design
+  - user-centered design
-  - Strategic consultancy
+  - strategic consultancy
-  - Digital sustainability
+  - digital sustainability
 intro: A key challenge for charities and non-profit organisations is clearly communicating their work and the issues they are attempting to tackle.
 ---